-I took this photo with my camera from the top of Havasu Falls (drones are prohibited and also not allowed diving or jumping from the top of the fall).
+I took this photo with my camera from the top of Havasu Falls (drones are prohibited and diving or jumping from the top of the fall is also not allowed).

-I took this photo below from the top of the left side of the canyon.
+I took this photo from the top of the left side of the canyon.